 About this listing

-A room in the home of photographer Rio Helmi, tucked away in a lush garden with a 7m plunge pool yet within very easy walking distance of the center of town.
-Friendly staff, practically Rio's family having worked here for decades, look after you.
+Twin bed room in the home of photographer Rio Helmi, tucked away in a lush garden w 7m plunge pool; 2minute walk to center of town.
+Friendly staff, look after you and service the room. (breakfast,twin beds, ensuite bathroom) It's a home, not a hotel!

 (Please note that our price includes a basic breakfast, served from 7:30 through to 11:00am.)